The Pinterest Hack to Get Thousands of Views on YouTube

 So you started a YouTube channel and you’re putting SO much work into creating content but you just aren’t getting views.
 It’s frustrating, right?
 Well, here’s my simple secret.
 If you’re a YouTuber and are struggling to find an audience, Pinterest is a fantastic way to get more views on YouTube.
-It can bring you thousands of views if done right!
+It can help you get thousands of views on YouTube if done right!

 Pinterest is a little-known tool for small YouTubers, but it really brings your content to a whole new audience.
 Plus, it’s free promotion!
 Many people even say Pinterest isn’t a social media site, it’s actually a search engine.
 There are 2 billion MONTHLY searches on Pinterest.
 Which is great news for you!

 If you haven’t heard of it or don’t use it, Pinterest is a tool that allows users to “pin” images that can link to websites, blogs, videos, and other resources.
 Check out my FREE ebook that walks you through how to create beautiful, attention-grabbing pins.
 Everyone can pin things to different boards, which their followers see and then can repin to their own boards and so on and so forth.
 So, you can see how far your pin can travel!

 I like Pinterest because it’s really easy to grow followers.
 In just 3 months I’ve accumulated almost 1000 followers.
 That means even more opportunity for my pins to be repinned to their followers and their followers’ followers, etc.

 You can check out my Pinterest here, and I’ll follow you back!

 So, want to know how one Pin got me over 1100 views on one of my YouTube videos?
 Let me explain.

 *WAIT* If you’re more of a visual learner, check out my new YouTube video below where I detail everything in this post.
 Follow along as I show you tips for starting on Pinterest, how to create an awesome pin, and how to successfully drive traffic to your YouTube video from your pin!
 Check it out!